SMAkbar/ai-flyer-frontend/docs/features/2025-01-29-frontend-ai-image-generation-display.md

 When no images are generated yet (or generation in progress):
 - Show message: "No promotional images generated yet"
-- Subtext: "Images will be automatically generated when extraction confidence is above 90%"
+- Subtext: "Images will be automatically generated when all extracted fields have confidence above 90%"
 - Show loading indicator if extraction is in progress

 ### Loading State